FinTech

 Statista says the number of open banking Application Programming Interface (API) calls is forecast to grow from 102 billion in 2023 to 580 billion in 2027.

-Fintech APIs, or application programming interfaces, are virtual bridges that allow distinct financial software systems to interact and share data securely across the internet.
+Fintech open banking APIs, or application programming interfaces, are virtual bridges that allow distinct financial software systems to interact and share data securely across the internet.
 They work by enabling an authorized application to send a request to a bank's system.
 The bank's API confirms the legitimacy of the request and then facilitates the exchange of data.

 In simple words, APIs make data communication between different applications and software systems possible, easy, and efficient.
 They work as a gateway that receives requests, processes them, and delivers the necessary information to the recipient.
 APIs are valuable for the FinTech industry, providing access to vast financial data and services.